 Over the past half a century, the world has experienced a significant increase in global integration at the country, industry, firm and individual levels.
 Thanks to advancements in communication and computing technologies of the recent decades, we have experienced significant transformation in the ways global and regional collaborations take place.
 In specific sectors, a competition that was traditionally among the businesses and their supply chains has turned into a competition among the business ecosystems.
 These ecosystems include multi-layer networks of people, firms, universities, industries, and countries.
 The leading players in the global ecosystems not only compete with each other but also they are engaged in significant cooperation and collaboration –known as coopetition.
 The business ecosystem includes multi-layer interactions among individual actors, for-profit and nonprofit organizations, industries, as well as nations.

 In light of the COVID19, the world realized the risk of depending on such inter-connected global networks.
 In many cases, several countries failed to respond effectively and efficiently to restore the supply of critical products and services.
 In this proposal, we offer a unique approach to identify the global supply chain of products and services using mined data.
 Additionally, we provide solutions to identify the risk of each firm/industry/county and how to react in case of a disruption in any firm, industry, and country.
 In this proposal, we have illustrated our preliminary work on the global networks of “Medical, Dental, and Hospital Equipment and Supplies” (SIC 5047).
-The illustrations presented in this statement as is the very early result of our 10 tier analysis of millions of global supply chain connections.
+The illustrations presented in this statement are the very early result of our 10 tier analysis of millions of global supply chain connections.

-In the following, a discussion of the evolution of studies on business ecosystems from the study of biological systems to business ecosystems and platforms are presented.
+In the following, a discussion of the evolution of studies on business ecosystems from the study of biological systems to business ecosystems and platforms ispresented.
 Following the description of the proposed multi-layer business ecosystem and the past feasibility studies of single-layer networks, a discussion of data collection and data analysis are presented.
 Finally, the implications of the findings for different stakeholders, as well as the venues of disseminating the results of this study are described.